puppetlabs/puppetlabs-apache/README.md

 ##### `ssl_proxy_check_peer_cn`

 Sets the [SSLProxyCheckPeerCN](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxycheckpeercn) directive, which specifies whether the remote server certificate's CN field is compared against the hostname of the request URL.
 Valid options: 'on', 'off'.
-Default: undef.
+Default: `undef`.

 ##### `ssl_proxy_check_peer_name`

 Sets the [SSLProxyCheckPeerName](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxycheckpeername) directive, which specifies whether the remote server certificate's CN field is compared against the hostname of the request URL.
 Valid options: 'on', 'off'.
-Default: undef.
+Default: `undef`.

 ##### `ssl_proxy_check_peer_expire`

 Sets the [SSLProxyCheckPeerExpire](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxycheckpeerexpire) directive, which specifies whether the remote server certificate is checked for expiration or not.
 Valid options: 'on', 'off'.
-Default: undef.
+Default: `undef`.

 ##### `ssl_options`

 Sets the [SSLOptions](https://httpd.apache.org/docs/current/mod/mod_ssl.html#ssloptions) directive, which configures various SSL engine run-time options.
 This is the global setting for the given virtual host and can be a string or an array.
-Default: undef.
+Default: `undef`.

 A string: